dotnet/designs/accepted/2023/feature-switch-attributes.md

     CallSomeAndroidAPI(); // no warning for guarded call
   ```

+  This has the limitation that the dependencies are only understood for the property; there is no way to define a custom OS platform so that `[SupportedOSPlatformGuard("MyPlatform")]` also acts as a guard for another existing platform.

 The platform compatibility analyzer also has some additional functionality, such as annotating _unsupported_ APIs, and including version numbers.

 ### Corelib intrinsics analyzer